sarkershantonu/hardware/Hackintosh-ZBox-EI750-P/readme.md

 C. Download Multibeast 8.2.3 (https://www.tonymacx86.com/resources/multibeast-el-capitan-8-2-3.319/) and run it.
 I configured like
 - UEFI under quick start
-- Drivers/Audio : Vodoo
+- Drivers/Audio : Vodoo latest (i will add specific)
-- Drivers/Network : Realtek 8111v2.2.1
+- Drivers/Network : intel(i will add specific)
-- Drivers/USB : Support for 7/8/9 series
 - Boot loader UEFI
 - Customize/Definations/Mac Pro Ratina 11,2

 And install it.
 It will take 2/3 min.
 And you are done.

+working : Sound, Bluetooth, LAN
+GPU is not very good at 4k (flickers, need patch), but good in 1080p.

 # Finally : Its running